sanvikaushik/comp3005-fitness-orm/READMe.md

-# COMP3005 Final Project – Fitness Club Management System
+# Fitness Club Management System
 **Using Python, SQLAlchemy ORM, Flask UI, and PostgreSQL**

 This project implements a complete **Fitness Club Management System** with three user roles: